Seneca-ICTOER/OPS705/docs/Labs/lab3.md

 ### Purpose / Objectives of Lab 3
 Understanding how to use a command line interface (CLI) is an incredibly useful skill-set as application developers.
 It is present in all major operating systems, and is often how you will interact with tools and databases to accomplish tasks a GUI doesn't provide.

-In this lab, you will practice working with the Linux command line environment inside your Azure CentOS VM to:
+In this lab, you will practice working with the Linux command line environment inside your Azure Ubuntu VM to:
 1. Understand the purpose of **directories** and **directory pathnames**.
 1. Use common Linux commands to perform **directory management tasks**.
 1. Understand the difference between **absolute** , **relative** and **relative-to-home** pathnames